SAP-samples/cloud-businessrules-samples/README.md

 ## Prerequisites For Neo Environment
 You need to have the following:
-1. SAP Cloud Platform (Neo) account with an active subscription to Business Rules service.Refer [here](https://blogs.sap.com/2017/04/26/sap-cloud-platform-business-rules-try-it-yourself/) for information on getting a free trial account of SAP Cloud Platform and how to enable SAP Cloud Platform Business Rules Service.
+- SAP Cloud Platform (Neo) account with an active subscription to Business Rules service.
+  - Refer [here](https://blogs.sap.com/2017/04/26/sap-cloud-platform-business-rules-try-it-yourself/) for information on accessing Business Rules in Neo trial account.
-2.  **RuleSuperUser** role for Runtime and Repository operations.
+- **RuleSuperUser** role for Runtime and Repository operations.
-3.  **Developer** role to create and deploy SAPUI5 applications in SAP Cloud Platform.
+- **Developer** role to create and deploy SAPUI5 applications in SAP Cloud Platform.
-4. SAP WebIDE Full-Stack service enabled in SAP Cloud Platform.
+- SAP WebIDE Full-Stack service enabled in SAP Cloud Platform.

 ## Prerequisites For Cloud Foundry Environment
 You need to have the following:
-1. SAP Cloud Platform Cloud Foundry account with subscription to Business Rules application.Refer [here](https://blogs.sap.com/2018/03/29/quick-start-guide-to-sap-business-rules-service-in-cloud-foundry/) for information on getting a free trial account
+- SAP Cloud Platform Cloud Foundry account with subscription to Business Rules application.
+  - Refer [here](https://blogs.sap.com/2018/03/29/quick-start-guide-to-sap-business-rules-service-in-cloud-foundry/) for information on accessing Business Rules in Cound Foundry trial account.

 ## Folders Overview
 The available samples are of 2 types depending upon the folder containing them.
 There would be different setup process for each type: